joaopedrolourencoaffonso/python_smallstep/10-version/README.md

 ### OpenSSL free

-The new client no longer relies on OpenSSL for creating keys or certificates, in it's place, I created the "my_key" function, which uses [cryptography](https://cryptography.io/en/latest/#) libray for
+The new client no longer relies on OpenSSL for creating keys or certificates, in it's place, I created the "my_key" function, which uses [cryptography](https://cryptography.io/en/latest/#) libray, it now takes both the Telegram user ID and a variable that indicates what kind of certificate the user wants.

 ```python
 def my_key(number,key_type):